 2012 winner of the Bayerischer Kunstförderpreis, a special award for promising young artists working in Bavaria, California-born soprano Betsy Horne recently made her U.S. debut as Kat’a Kabanova at Spoleto Festival/USA to tremendous acclaim.
 The New York Times wrote that she gave an „excellent performance as Katya, both dramatically and vocally, on Saturday evening.
 Her tone was clear and lovely throughout her range, and she developed her character touchingly and persuasively."

 The 2013/2014 season brought on two important role debuts for the promising young singer.
-Betsy had a successful debut as Elsa in LOHENGRIN at the Landestheater Coburg after singing her first Marschallin in DER ROSENKAVALIER at Stadttheater Klagenfurt.
+Betsy had a very successful debut as Elsa in LOHENGRIN at the Landestheater Coburg after singing her first Marschallin in DER ROSENKAVALIER at Stadttheater Klagenfurt.
 In the past seasons as a resident artist at Landestheater Coburg from 2010 until the Spring of 2014, Betsy Horne took on a wide variety of challenging roles after opening the 2010/2011 season as Iphigénie.
 These include the Governess in Britten's TURN OF THE SCREW, Donna Elvira, Agathe, Kat’a, Desdemona in OTELLO, and the title roles in DIE VERKAUFTE BRAUT, DIE CSARDASFÜRSTIN, and MADAME POMPADOUR.
 Future plans include Mimi in Coburg with GMD Roland Kluttig, directed by Brigitte Faßbaender, and Madame Lidoine in Klagenfurt under GMD Alexander Soddy.